 Here are some things to keep in mind as you look for a venue, and as you think about the event:

 - One main room for keynotes

-- Exhibtor space - possibly along hallways, or an available room
+- Exhibitor space - possibly along hallways, or a separate room

 - Internet (wifi with fast connection for hacking preferred), support for wired connections with network switches would be desired

 - 3 rooms for hacking / break out rooms (each of the 3 rooms should fit ~30 people)